markrebec/trailguide/README.md

 #### Rendering

-Many experiments include some sort of UI component, and trailguide provides a handy shortcut to render different paths when that pattern suits your needs.
+Many experiments include some sort of UI component, and trailguide provides a handy shortcut to automatically render different templates/partials when that pattern suits your needs.
 The `trailguide.render` method can be used in controllers to render templates or in views to render partials, and uses rails' underlying render logic for each context.

 ```ruby
 # config/experiments/homepage_ab.rb